Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical input-output analysis: Introduction

-\jwnresolved{The remainder of} this paper is organized as follows.
-In Section \ref{sec:METHODOLOGY}, we outline the governing equations, adapt the realizable input/output analysis framework \cite{Kamal2023} for receptivity to realizable disturbances in the free-stream, describe a \jwnresolved{hierarchical} approach to efficiently computing 3D I/O analysis, and comment on the numerical methods used.
-In section \ref{sec:RESULTS}, we present a verification case using a sharp cone boundary layer, and then extend the method to a blunt-tipped cone, and finally, in section \ref{sec:CONCLUSION}, we summarize our findings and outline a path for future work.
+The remainder of this paper is organized as follows.
+In \S \ref{sec:METHODOLOGY}, we outline the governing equations, adapt the realizable input/output analysis framework \cite{Kamal2023} for receptivity to realizable disturbances in the free-stream, describe a \jwnresolved{hierarchical} approach to efficiently computing 3D I/O analysis, and comment on the numerical methods used.
+In \S \ref{sec:RESULTS}, we present a verification case using a sharp cone boundary layer and \dac{extend the method to blunt-tipped cones over a range of frequencies, highlighting novel insights into the receptivity process.} \dac{Finally, in \S \ref{sec:CONCLUSION}, we summarize our findings and outline a path for future work. }